 As a retired Elder in The United Methodist Church, I have written extensively about UMC issues.
 Many of our institutional concerns echo national political matters.

-I write the weekly religion column (Ask the Thoughtful Pastor) for the Denton Record-Chronicle newspaper.
+I write the for the weekly religion column at the Denton Record-Chronicle newspaper.
 I also do film reviews, opinion pieces, and have completed one book (An Ordinary Death) with others in the works.

 I believe God holds the world together with passionate interest in redeeming all creation, not just a few selected people who have managed to say the correct words or believe with a pre-set pattern.